target/strelka/CONTRIBUTING.md

 Enhancements should be submitted as issues using the feature request template.

 ## Development Environment
+Development builds can tested using the default docker-compose.yaml file (`build/docker-compose.yaml`).
 We recommend using Docker as a development environment.
 If needed, a development container can be created based on the production Dockerfile.

 Below are some quickstart commands for testing a development build using Docker: